-An End Entity's act that triggers the End Entity's rights and obligations with respect to its TrustID Certificate under the applicable Certificate Agreement or Authorized Relying Party Agreement.
-Indications of Acceptance may include without limitation:

-- (i) Using the TrustID Certificate (after Issuance); - (ii) Failing to notify the IdenTrust of any problems with the TrustID Certificate within a reasonable time after receiving it; or - (iii) Other manifestations of assent.

-Term Definition Account Password Private data, which may consist of Activation Data, used by the Applicant/PKI Sponsor for authentication and delivered to the CA securely via a server-authenticated SSL/TLS-encrypted Session, and subsequently used for purposes of authentication by the Applicant/PKI Sponsor when performing Certificate management tasks (e.g., delivering Applicant/PKI Sponsor's PKCS#10 to the CA or retrieving the Certificate) via a server-authenticated SSL/TLS-encrypted session.
+Term Definition Accept or An End Entity's act that triggers the End Entity's rights and obligations Acceptance with respect to its TrustID Certificate under the applicable Certificate Agreement or Authorized Relying Party Agreement.
+Indications of Acceptance may include without limitation: (i) Using the TrustID Certificate (after Issuance); (ii) Failing to notify the IdenTrust of any problems with the TrustID Certificate within a reasonable time after receiving it: or (iii) Other manifestations of assent.
+Private data, which may consist of Activation Data, used by the Account Password Applicant/PKI Sponsor for authentication and delivered to the CA securely via a server-authenticated SSL/TLS-encrypted Session, and subsequently used for purposes of authentication by the Applicant/PKI Sponsor when performing Certificate management tasks (e.g., delivering Applicant/PKI Sponsor's PKCS#10 to the CA or retrieving the Certificate) via a serverauthenticated SSL/TLS-encrypted session.
 Activation Data Private data used or required to access or activate Cryptomodules (e.g., a personal identification number (PIN), pass phrase, or a manually-held Key share used to unlock a Private Key prior to creating a Digital Signature).
 Activation Code A code generated by RAs or IdenTrust for a successful Applicant/PKI Sponsor to use to initiate the Certificate retrieval process through a secure session online.
-Affiliated Individual An Individual having an affiliation with an Organization who has been authorized by the Organization to obtain a TrustID Certificate that identifies the Organization and the fact of the Individual's affiliation with the Organization (see Sponsoring Organization).
-Applicant An Individual that submits application information to IdenTrust or an RA for the purpose of obtaining or renewing a TrustID Individual, Business, Business VBA or Organization VBA Certificate.
-Authorizing Official (AO) An Individual who is an official approved by and listed within IdenTrust's databases as affiliated with a specific Organization.
-The AO is able to sign the authorizing form for other Individuals or PKI Sponsors for the approval of a RA Administrative Certificate for use within that Organization.
-This role is exclusive only to the RA Administrative Certificate process.
+Affiliated An Individual having an affiliation with an Organization who has been Individual authorized by the Organization to obtain a TrustID Certificate that identifies the Organization and the fact of the Individual's affiliation with the Organization (see Sponsoring Organization).
+An Individual that submits application information to IdenTrust or an RA for Applicant the purpose of obtaining or renewing a TrustID Individual.
+Business.
+Business VBA or Organization VBA Certificate.
+Authorizina An Individual who is an official approved by and listed within IdenTrust's Official (AO) databases as affiliated with a specific Organization.
+The AO is able to sign the authorizing form for other Individuals or PKI Sponsors for the approval is exclusive only to the RA Administrative Certificate process.

 Authority Revocation List (ARL) A list of revoked CA Certificates.
 An ARL is a CRL for CA Certificates.
-Authorized Relying Party An Individual or Organization that has entered into an Authorized Relying Party Agreement.
-Authorized Relying Party Agreement A contract between an Individual or an Organization and IdenTrust allowing the party to rely on TrustID Certificates in accordance with the TrustID CP and this CPS.